Linkshegelianer/java-algorithms-collections/README.md

 # Practice with Java

-A repository for algorithms and data structures in Java.
 I've created this repo to save solutions to questions I've found challenging and important for applying for a junior Java-dev role.
 I comment on some of the lines for my own understanding, but maybe you can also find these solutions useful.

 I'm not the full author for most of these solutions, but I try to keep them as efficient as possible.
 Most solutions can be compiled right away to check if they work correctly.